wadetb/shellspace/doc/VR.md

 http://nikhilm.github.io/uvbook/filesystem.html

-# Message queue design

-This ties into plugins vs widgets and whether plugins are an explicit concept or something that's transparently managed by the core.

-Right now there are two kinds of message loops; widget and plugin.
-This is fine for a threaded plugin that creates a new message loop thread for each widget.
-(And note, we could adopt this model fully by exposing the ability to spawn() or the like in javascript, though thread safety issues there get dicey)

-Most things now adopt the plugin centric model, where they just watch for plugin messages and the plugin is essentially a widget singleton.

-But if there were a plugin that was intended to spawn many widgets, there is currently no way to poll on an array of queues (and the syntax for that might become quite cumbersome if there were 100s?).

-One option would be to eliminate widget queues and just direct widget messages to the plugin.
-This seems ideal for JavaScript, but for VNC and other network connection-based widgets where there is a thread-per-widget it adds extra synchronization that could affect the performance of the core plugin thread.

-Need to keep thinking about it in the context of plugins vs widgets.

-# Menu

-Thinking menus will be represented by JSON objects, a bit like Sublime Text menu files.

-    [
-        {
-            "caption": "launch",
-            "id": "launch",
-            "children": [
-                {
-                    "caption": "vnc 10.0.1.4",
-                    "command": "vnc create vnc_$active_cell; vnc connect vnc_$active_cell 10.0.1.4 asdf"
-                }
-            ]
-        }
-    ]

-The menu system will replace certain variables in the command string with special values like the ID of the active cell.

-Plugins can "merge" new menus into the menu.
-The active widget and the shell can also merge.
-Events will be broadcast whenever the menu is opened to give things a chance to populate it.

-So, user presses back button and OvrApp broadcasts a "menu open" message.
-The menu data structure is initially cleared.

-The menu sends the shell a "shell menu opened" message.
-This causes the shell to stop interpreting gaze data until it receives a "shell menu closed" message.

-The shell checks the active cell.

-If there is no cell, the shell puts nothing in the menu.
-(Eventually there might be global settings like background color that only come up when there is no active cell, that would be up to the shell.)

-If it's an empty cell, the shell sends a "launch" menu and a "divide" menu (to make a grid).

-If it's a widget, the "menu" message just gets forwarded to the widget, possibly with some initial data to merge in.

-Ultimately someone (the shell and/or the widget) sends a "menu contents" message with the JSON for the final menu.
-All the "menu contents" messages are merged together.

-Then the menu creates entities for the top level, and starts interpreting gaze data.

-When a touch is received, if it hits a menu entity, the corresponding command is posted and the menu closes.

 # Canvas API

 Seems like the canvas commands are becoming more and more core to doing anything useful at all.
 If they become central to the API, I should consider merging aspects of Skia's API into the core API.
 One way to do it would be to automatically create a SkCanvas and SkBitmap for every STexture, and expose a decent subset of the canvas APIs as Texture methods.
 That would allow quite casually registering and drawing to textures, which would be natural for many of the apps I have in mind.